Coexistence and Extinction in Flow-Kick Systems: An invasion growth rate approach: Extinction set and Invasion growth rates

-In the case of an ergodic measure $\mu$, we intuitively expect the average per-capita growth rate of a species supported by $\mu$ to be zero.
+{For} an ergodic measure $\mu$, we intuitively expect the average per-capita growth rate of a species supported by $\mu$ to be zero.
 This is because species densities that remain bounded away from both zero and infinity must have a long-term average growth rate of zero.
 The following lemma confirms this intuition.

 \begin{lemma} Let $\mu$ be an ergodic probability measure for the kick-to-kick map $\kappa$ with compact support.
 Then $r_i(\mu) = 0$ for all $i \in I(\mu)$. \end{lemma}

 The proof strategy follows from an argument given for ODE models without auxiliary variables $y$ found in \citep[Lemma 5.1]{schreiber-2000-permanence}.